 In this, we will discuss in detail what is a flow or power automate?
-Microsoft flow key features, why we should we use flow?, flow pricing or licensing, what are Microsoft flow connectors and templates.
+Microsoft flow key features, why should we use flow? flow pricing or licensing, what are Microsoft flow connectors and templates.

-Let us understand firs, what is Microsoft flow?
+Let us understand first, what is Microsoft flow?